 Last weekend, I finally got around to some Christmas baking.
 This isn’t one of our traditional family recipes, but lets just say it was inspired by my memory and the “Christmas” smell of almond extract.

 I’m kind of in love with these cookies because of the minimal amount of ingredients.
 And as far as baking goes, they’re pretty foolproof.
 I subbed in as many “healthier” ingredients as I could, but they’re still a pretty sweet and buttery indulgence.

 Pass down your own recipe memories by giving the gift of handwritten recipes… (because your own writing says love better than a recipe in an email).

 Order your recipe cards by Wednesday for pre-Christmas delivery.
 Click here.

 adapted from marthastewart.com

-In a medium bowl, using a wooden spoon, mix butter and almond extract together (as best you can).
+- In a medium bowl, use a wooden spoon to mix the butter and almond extract together.

 - Add the dry ingredients and mix everything together.
 Use your hands if necessary to incorporate the butter and get the dough to come together.
 Your dough will be pretty crumbly.
 Stop when it has just come together, don’t overmix.
 Form it into a ball.

 - For cutout cookies: roll onto a nonstick baking sheet (I rolled pine nuts into the top of my dough), until your dough is about ¼ inch thick.
 (If the dough is sticky and you’re having a hard time, put it in the fridge for a little bit so the butter in the dough stiffens up).
 Bake for about 20 minutes, until the dough starts to turn golden brown.
 Remove and let cool almost completely before you cut out your shapes.
 You’ll have a lot of “scraps” with this method and will yield less finished cookies.